mobfarm/FastPdfKit/README.md

 This repository contains the FastPdfKit library with a sample project.
 This library allows you to add some of the features of the [FastPdf application](http://fastpdf.eu) to your own app, allowing it to support pdf documents.
 For more information, see [the FastPdfKit website](http://fastpdfkit.com).

+### Update: 1.0RC2 (Apr 6th, 2011)
+* Fixed a crash when the searched string will not fit in the mini search view.
+Bookmarks not being saved when the popover is dismissed by clicking outside fixed.
+Double tap to zoom out will now work even when the zoom in has been performed manually.
+Added a callback to ask the documentviewcontroller delegate if a video will have to autoplay or not.
+Added page parameter to the double tap annotation callback.
+Removed a few unneeded logs and minor tweaks.

 ### Update: 1.0RC1 (Mar 8th, 2011)
 * Kiosk application target added.
 Kiosk is a demo application with a customizable list of document to choose from.
 Viewer is enhanced with a scrollable list of page thumbnail and nicer interface.